 The Seven of Swords brings failure as well as obvious pessimism.
 It suggests the possibility of theft or not living up to your full potential in the future either due to unknown opponents or possibly because of mental procrastination on your part.
 The answer you are looking for is no.

-Keywords: tarot cards, tarot meanings, Seven of Swords tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Seven of Swords tarot card mean, reversed meaning

 Help us improve

 Edit Registered users can edit tarot cards meanings.
 Please register / login to be able Edit content

 The Knight of Cups is a card which depicts a young knight who is gloriously riding a white horse while at the same time protecting a cup as if he's a messenger of a positive sort.
 Unlike the Knight of Wands or the Knight of Swords, this specific one isn t charging along with his horse.
 He is instead shifting slowly ahead which offers the whole setting an universal impression of peace and calmness.
 The horse is known to represent one's drive, energy, and power.
 The horse's colour is white, which is a well-known symbol of spirituality, light, and purity.